 - Is This Cooking Method Complicated for Novice Cooks?

 - The Best Sous Vide Machine and Gear

 How to Use a Sous Vide

 Sous vide means “under vacuum.”
-When we cook sous vide, we bag our food, force the air out, and cook the bag in a temperature controlled water bath.
+When I cook sous vide, I bag my food, force the air out, and cook the bag in a temperature controlled water bath.
 With the sous vide method, you can perfectly nail a medium rare steak of any cut or size, and you will be blown away by the texture and incorporated flavors.

 This cooking style is not a new concept, and you can prepare many food items with this technique.
 If you want to try this fantastic method, the first step should be to know how it works.